Jukebox History 1914-1933

 above it is right also to mention the Autophono developed and patented by the inventor Oberlin Smith in Bridgeton, New Jersey.
 The Autophono was

-developed as a home unit and as such not meant to be a commercial phonograph,
+developed as a home unit and not meant to be a commercial phonograph, since the

-since the inventor did not mention possible coin operation in the two related
+inventor did not mention possible coin operation in the two related patents

-however, the idea of remote phonograph control from a separate switchboard that
+Interesting is, however, the idea of remote phonograph control from a separate

 invented by Oberlin Smith was described in the "Popular Science" magazine in May 1923, and developed at his